-Farmers and hemp enthusiasts all over the world are eager to know more about the hundreds of possibilities of this miracle crop.
-Yes, in many countries around the world and the U.S., you can grow hemp legally.
-Although this crop is highly profitable, and the products can have countless applications, the hemp harvesting process is not that simple.
+Farmers and hemp enthusiasts worldwide are eager to know more about the hundreds of possibilities of this miracle crop.
+Yes, you can grow hemp legally in many countries and the U.S.grow hemp legally.
+Although this crop is highly profitable, and the products can have countless applications, the hemp harvesting process is more complex.
 Read on to understand how to know when hemp is ready to be harvested and more details about the hemp harvesting process.

 Watching a hemp field grow is undoubtedly exciting because there is progress every week, and the plants can grow fast and tall.
 However, farmers must contain their excitement and wait for the right moment to start the harvest.
-From planting to the hemp harvesting process, it can take approximately four months.
-However, the entire process, from preparing and testing the soil, selecting and sowing seeds until harvesting and processing can take up to 10 months.
+It can take approximately four months from planting to the hemp harvesting process.
+However, the entire process, from preparing and testing the soil selecting and sowing seeds until harvesting and processing, can take up to 10 months.
 So, farmers must have that time frame in mind when planning a hemp crop.

 Hemp Harvesting Process: Crop Goals

 Before diving into the details of the harvesting process, you must be sure of the goal product of your crop.
 The final product can change drastically how your hemp is harvested and processed.
 The process is different if you’re gathering fiber, seeds, buds, or biomass for CBD.
 Any hemp farmer asking themselves, “when is hemp ready to harvest?” can get a different response depending on their goal.
 This answer is different because the optimal times for harvesting are different if you want seeds or fiber, for example.